MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-cloud-hr-provision.md

 ms.reviewer: arvinh
 ---

-# Plan cloud HR application to Microsoft Entra user provisioning
+# Cloud HR application to Microsoft Entra user provisioning

 Historically, IT staff has relied on manual methods to create, update, and delete employees.
 They've used methods such as uploading CSV files or custom scripts to sync employee data.
 These provisioning processes are error prone, insecure, and hard to manage.